deverebor/studie-book-grokking-algorithms/src/first-chapter/chapter-questions/README.md

 # Questions

-## Colection of questions in the first chapter
+## Collection of questions in the first chapter

 ### 1.1 - Suppose you have a list with 128 names and you are doing a binary search.
 What would be the maximum number of steps it would take you to find the name you want?